 We have been working with customers, other housing associations and the National Housing Federation to develop a four-point plan.
 This includes a new charter that sets out what residents can and should expect from their landlord.
 Over the last 12 months, 130 early adopter organisations, including Irwell Valley Homes have been testing the charter.
 The ambition is for all housing associations to adopt it to embed a culture across our sector that values the voice and experience of residents and strengthens the relationship between residents and housing association landlords.

-• Two customers are board members.

-• 7,299 customers gave us feedback last year.
+- We are early adaptors of the Together with Tenants Charter. - Two customers are board members. - · Our Resident Scrutiny Panel report directly into our board. - 7,299 customers gave us feedback last year.

+We are financially viable